CarlPatel/Anagrams/README.md

 7. **Tap "Install" again** to confirm.
 8. **Tap "Done"** once the installation is complete.

-This will download the configured profile along with a web clip on the homescreen of your iPhone.
+This will download the configured profile along with a web clip on the homescreen of your iPhone allowing you to play the game in full screen mode.

 ## Uninstalling the Profile